top of page

 it's as simple as that.
 What is not simple is reversing the course of an industry and media that is obsessed with promoting "extreme" over promoting affordable family fun.
 "Extreme" sells Supercross tickets, but it does not sell Mom and Dad on the idea of two wheeled family recreation.
 Sadly, no part of the industry, nor media, appears to have any interest in ending their obsession with "extreme", and even less interest in promoting simple machinery for affordable family fun.
 Without that basic change, 2 wheeled off road sports (and motocross) will continue its current path.

-I have a strategic plan to get the sport of motocross growing again, and introduce it to thousands of new people.
-I have the solutions.
-I need help implementing them Please join
+I have a strategic plan to help get the sport of motocross growing again at the grassroots level.

 bottom of page